prabhakk-mw/jupyter-matlab-proxy/src/jupyter_matlab_kernel/README.md

 * Tab completion
 * Inline static plot images
 * LaTeX representation for symbolic expressions
-* Function definition within .ipynb file.
-Functions can only be accessed in the cells that they are defined in
+* Function definition within notebooks.
+Functions can only be accessed in the cells that they are defined in.

 ## Limitations
 * Executing MATLAB code which requires user input such as `input`, `keyboard` are not supported.